 What is AQIP?

 AQIP is the Academic Quality Improvement Program.
-It is a regional accreditation process through the Higher Learning Commission of the North Central Association.
+It is a regional accreditation process through the Higher Learning Commission.

 Why is regional accreditation important?